Peacebuilding en las Américas uses the international workshop curriculum of Alternative to Violence Project (AVP)

-- A safe learning environment is maintained by group agreement:-
+- A safe learning environment

 - Reliance on Transforming Power